 Denton City Council members on Tuesday authorized the city’s electric utility to borrow up to $300 million in the aftermath of a winter storm that forced Texas’ electric grid to implement rotating power outages.

 “We know the amount we need,” said David Gaines, an assistant city manager and Denton’s chief financial officer.

 Denton Municipal Electric spent $207 million Feb.
 16-19 to buy electricity from the Electric Reliability Council of Texas.
 DME’s annual budget is about $231.4 million.

 According to city documents, the average price of energy per megawatt-hour in February was $23.73.
 During last week’s rotating outages around the state, that increased to $2,400 per megawatt-hour.

-“Thank you for ways to keep us finding ways to keep us afloat,” council member Paul Meltzer said.
-“We want the authority to kind of, in a case of emergency, break glass."
+“We want the authority to kind of, in a case of emergency, break glass,” he said.

 Council member Deb Armintor was the lone dissenting vote in Tuesday’s 6-1 decision.